-The volume of permit trade helped plants to achieve nearly perfect compliance.
-Compliance is defined as permit holdings at the end of the true-up period exceeding emissions during the compliance period.
 Figure 4 plots the distribution across plants of emissions as a fraction of permit holdings, at the end of the true-up period, in 10 separate panels, one for each compliance period.

-There are two main findings from the figure.
-First, compliance is nearly perfect.
-Plants in bins to the right of 100% are non-compliant in that their emissions exceed their permit holdings as of the end of the compliance period.
+There are two main findings.
+First, compliance is nearly perfect, where we define compliance as permit holdings at the end of the true-up period exceeding emissions during the compliance period.
+Plants in bins to the right of 100% are non-compliant because their emissions exceed their permit holdings as of the end of the compliance period.
 There are only a handful of plants that have emissions exceeding their permit holdings (see periods 1, 3 and 8).
 In most compliance periods, no plants exceed their permit holdings.
 Second, the market appears to be efficient in that the overwhelming majority of plants hold permits, at the end of the period, almost exactly equal to their total emissions.
 A plant that has emissions below permit holdings at the end of the compliance period is "leaving money on the table" in that they bought more permits than needed.
 These plants have the option of selling excess permits to other plants or to the regulator at the end of the compliance period, if the market clears at the floor price.
 Looking down the first column of distributions, and then down the second, we see that (i) relatively few plants left money on the table (ii) more plants left money on the table in early compliance periods, when the market was more likely to clear at low prices (iii) in the later compliance periods almost all plants hold only the permits they need to cover their emissions.

 We believe compliance was high because the regulator credibly established that it would penalize non-compliance in the early going.
 In the first compliance period two plants had emissions exceeding their permit holdings.
-Plant A had emissions of 3928 kg against permit holdings of 3456 kg and Plant B emissions of 4716 kg against permit holdings of 1456 kg.
+Plant A had emissions of 3928 kg against permit holdings of 3456 kg and Plant B emissions of 4716 kg against permit holdings of a mere 1456 kg.
 These plants were levied Environmental Damage Compensation (EDC) in accordance with the market rules.
 Plant A paid the EDC and then topped up their environmental bond.
 Plant B had not posted the bond.
 The regulator ordered plant B to be closed down.
 Plant B then posted their bond and paid a penalty of INR 652,000.
 The regulator revoked their closure and allowed the plant to reopen after two weeks.